Significant Disproportionality Frequently Asked Questions (FAQ)

 Why is completing the root cause analysis as a team important?

-The root cause analysis is most effective when the review team includes representatives from both special education and general education and specifically building principals, general education teachers, and central office administrators.
-Disproportionality is not solely a special education issue and cannot be meaningfully addressed without ownership by and collaboration with general education partners and building and district leaders.
+The root cause analysis is most effective when the review team includes representatives from both special education and general education and building principals, general education teachers, and central office administrators.
+Significant disproportionality is not solely a special education issue and cannot be meaningfully addressed without ownership by and collaboration with general education partners and building and district leaders.

 Back to Top